 The Westminster Fire Department offers a variety of public safety services.
-The department responds to about 8,000 emergency calls a year, and roughly 70 percent of those are emergency medical calls.
+The department responds to over 10,000 calls for emergency service a year, and roughly 70 percent of those are emergency medical calls.
 The remainder of the calls range from house fires to kids locked in cars to hazardous spills and more.
 Below are descriptions of the different types of services Westminster Fire provides the community.

 Emergency Medical Services (EMS) - The Westminster Fire Department has been providing paramedic level response since 1976.
-Last year there were over 5,000 medical services emergency alarms.
-All Westminster firefighters are certified emergency medical technicians and over 35 are certified as paramedics.
-The City operates an advanced life support ambulance service with five full time ambulances.
+Last year there were over 7,000 medical services emergency alarms.
+All Westminster firefighters are certified emergency medical technicians (EMT) and over 35 are certified as paramedics.
+The City operates an advanced life support ambulance service with five full-time ambulances.

-Fire Suppression - Westminster Firefighters responded to approximately 140 fires a year.
+Fire Suppression - Westminster Firefighters respond to approximately 100 fires a year.
 These fires involve structures, such as homes and commercial buildings, vehicles, and fields/grass/open space areas.
 Westminster firefighters are trained in certain firefighting strategies and tactics specific to each of these types of fires.

 Hazardous Materials - The Westminster Fire Department is a member of the Adams/Jefferson Hazardous Response Authority and uses highly technical equipment to handle special emergencies.